The different types of intermittent fasting

 Even if you’re technically eating something every calendar day of the week, a 24-hour fast is no joke, and it can be difficult to meet your nutritional needs and stay safe, so our experts tend not to recommend it.
 There isn’t evidence to suggest it’s more effective than less restrictive fasting, either.
 So, if you’re considering this approach, speak to your healthcare provider and try it with their supervision.

-If you’re starting to feel overwhelmed by all these potential fasting plans, it’s probably a good time to mention you can always take our SIMPLE quiz to see which, if any, might work for you.
+If you’re starting to feel overwhelmed by all these potential fasting schedules, it’s probably a good time to mention you can always take our Simple quiz to see which, if any, might work for you.
 With a few clicks, you’ll have access to a customized plan, a corner filled with expert support, and a community of other fasters who have been there, tried that.

 5. OMAD